bhollands/UWOC_ML_Equalizer-Dissertation-/MLP/Readme.txt

 scipy (1.5.2)

 ---To run---
-Please run mlp_train_test.py - This uses the 600Mbps sinlge column dataset for training and testing To use trained model on the larger 600Mbps dataset run mlp_load_model.
+Please run 'mlp_train_test.py' - This uses the 600Mbps sinlge column dataset for training and testing To use trained model on the larger 600Mbps dataset run 'mlp_load_model.py'

 ---Results---
 MSE Loss and Accuracy will print out to terminal